🚀 International plant delivery has become very fast with DHL Express!

-Berberis thunbergii var. atropurpurea (Dracilă, Japanese Barberry)
+Berberis thunbergii var. atropurpurea (Dracil, Épine-vinette du Japon)

 Appearance of leaves and flowers

-- Leaves: The leaves are small, ovate, 1-3 cm long, with entire or slightly spiny edges, dark purple-red throughout the season, more intense in strong light.
+- Leaves: The leaves are small, ovate, 1-3 cm long, with entire or slightly spiny edges, dark purplish-red throughout the season, more intense in strong light.
 In autumn, the leaves turn bright red shades, offering a colorful display.

 - Flowers: The flowers are small, yellow, clustered in racemes, appearing in May-June.
 They are discreet but attract pollinators such as bees.

-Appearance of fruits
+Appearance of the fruits

-- Fruits: The fruits are small, oval, bright red berries, 0.5-1 cm long, which persist late into autumn and winter, adding visual interest and attracting birds.
+- Fruits: The fruits are small, oval, bright red berries, 0.5-1 cm long, which persist into late autumn and winter, adding visual interest and attracting birds.

 Growth characteristics